Skip to main content

 Tablets and e-readers

-In this guide we investigate, score and rank the ethical and environmental record of 17 tablets and 2 e-reader brands.
+In this guide we investigate, score and rank the ethical and environmental record of 20 brands of tablets.

-We also look at conflict minerals, the use of tablets by children, shine a spotlight on the ethics of Samsung and give our recommended alternatives to Amazon.
+We also look at conflict minerals, the use of tablets by children, shine a spotlight on the ethics of Microsoft and give our recommended alternatives to Amazon.

 About Ethical Consumer